trevormh/fuzz-ab/readme.md

 # Fuzz-AB

 ## What is it?
-This is a wrapper around [Apache Bench](https://httpd.apache.org/docs/2.4/programs/ab.html) written in Go to provide it with some basic [fuzz testing](https://en.wikipedia.org/wiki/Fuzzing) capabilities.
-Create a JSON file defining the requests you wish to send (example [here](#sample-request-file)) and fuzz-ab will build all possible combinations of the request variables, turn them into ab requests and execute all of them.
+This is an [Apache Bench](https://httpd.apache.org/docs/2.4/programs/ab.html) request builder written in Go to provide it with some basic [fuzz testing](https://en.wikipedia.org/wiki/Fuzzing) abilities.
+Create a JSON file defining the requests you wish ab to send and fuzz-ab will build all possible combinations of the request variables, turn them into ab requests and execute all of them.

 #### For Example...
 If you wish to test the url `www.example.com/some_slug/?id=id_value` with multiple values for `some_slug` and `id_value` you can construct an array of options such as `["a","b"]` for `some_slug` and `[1,2]` for `id_value`.
 All combinations of those values will be constructed into URLs and made into AB calls